thunderbird/developer-docs/thunderbird-development/codebase-overview/chat/keyboard-shortcuts.md

 ### Contact list <a id="Contact_list"></a>

+**Command + Arrow Up, Command + Arrow Down** to switch between conversations

-The available shortcuts are listed in the menu next to the commands.
+More available shortcuts are listed in the menu next to the commands.